yandexmobile/metrica-sdk-android/Readme.md

 ---------------------------

 * [Documentation in Russian](http://api.yandex.ru/metrica-mobile-sdk/) and [Documentation in English](http://api.yandex.com/metrica-mobile-sdk/), where you can find some additional information about **mobmetricalib**.
 * Test example for **mobmetricalib** is available at [https://github.com/yandexmobile/metrica-sample-android](https://github.com/yandexmobile/metrica-sample-android).
+Take a look to it please for more understanding.
 * You can register your app at [Yandex.Metrica for Apps homepage](http://appmetrica.yandex.ru/).